Best Dog Boot Camp Los Angeles Pets & Parents Deserve!

 What is dog bootcamp?
 Is it the same as dog board and train near me?

 Dog boot camp and boarding and training go by many names such as dog training camp, puppy boot camp, dog boarding school, dog board and train, dog training and boarding, dog boot camp, boarding and training, dog training camp, puppy camp, overnight dog training, residential dog training, intensive dog training, dog boot camp near me, dog training boot camp, dog behavior boot camp, etc. For ease, we call it, Dog Boot Camp, or refer to it as Boarding and Training.
-Despite all of the name variations, what they all mean are very similar, that your dog stays in someone else’s home or dog training facility and trains in their space, under their care and supervision, not in your home or under your care and supervision.
+Despite all of the name variations, what they all mean are very similar, your dog stays in someone else’s home or dog training facility and trains in their space, under their care and supervision, not in your home or under your care and supervision.

 What happens to my dog during dog boot camp?